 What is the meaning of life?

 magazine?
 Both publications deal with the question and both are “authorities” on the subject, at least based on search standards – they appear on the first page of the results.
 But one approaches the topic from a healthy lifestyle perspective and the other from a vastly different perspective of increasing your income.
 As filmmaker David Lowry once said, “I’m not searching for the meaning of life, but I’m looking for a meaning within my life.”
 Aren’t we all?
-And in figuring that out, we’re looking for an authority we can trust.
-If we are pondering our higher purpose and how that maps to our emotional well-being, we will probably choose to check out what the experts at Psychology Today
+And in figuring that out, we’re looking for an authority to trust.
+If we think about our higher purpose and how it fits with our emotional well-being, we’re likely to check out what the experts at Psychology Today

-Today, trust is the hottest currency in marketing.
-After headlines like the Facebook / Cambridge Analytica scandal shed a light on consumer data protection practices, or lack of, only 20 percent of U.S. consumers “completely trust” organizations to protect their data, according to a Harris Poll.
+Trust is the hottest currency in marketing today.
+After headlines like the Facebook / Cambridge Analytica scandal shed light on consumer data protection practices, or lack of, only 20% of US consumers “completely trust organizations to protect” their data, according to a Harris Poll.
 But another study, by software company Viber, shows that most consumers are willing to share data as long as they get value in return.
 So, to gain trust, marketers must to focus on people, customers, and prospects to create content that delivers value and helps people.

 Today’s consumer wants transparency, they want a personal connection, they even want input in dealing with their favorite brands.

 They want to trust that the places, businesses, and people they give their time and attention to, not only understand them, but are also aligned with their beliefs and have their best interests at heart.
 Nowadays, you need to earn customers, not acquire them, because they are in control.
 And the only way you can do that is by building trust.
 So how, then, can marketers establish trust?
 The challenge, and opportunity, is for marketers to create meaningful experiences and help people while also helping their businesses succeed and grow.
 That’s why content marketing is becoming increasingly more important.
 But not just any content – educational content.
 Content that provides answers and insights.

-And here’s what too many marketers are missing: Even the best content is useless without distribution.
-Likewise, the best distribution channels are useless if they deliver below-average content.
+And here’s what too many marketers are missing: Even the best content is useless without distribution, and the best distribution channels are useless if they deliver below-average content.
 Customer-focused marketing requires a multidisciplinary approach.
 Your media mix strategy must include both earned and paid strategies if you want to effectively deliver value directly to a consumer.

-The Increasing Importance of Earned Media Effective, earned marketing helps you establish credibility and build your reputation.
-Effective paid marketing allows you to deliver valuable content to the media and platforms your consumers trust.
-Approaching your earned and paid channels as equally important parts in the same customer-first marketing strategy is the key to creating the ingredients for a great customer experience in every channel.
+The Increasing Importance of Earned Media Effective, earned marketing helps you establish credibility and strengthen your reputation.
+Effective, paid marketing allows you to deliver valuable content to the media and platforms your consumers trust.
+Approaching your earned and paid channels as equally important components of the same customer-first marketing strategy is key to creating the ingredients for a great customer experience in each channel.

 Brand Affinity in Action

-A multi-disciplinary approach to marketing creates a virtuous circle that coincides with the customer journey.
+A multidisciplinary approach to marketing creates a virtuous circle that coincides with the customer journey.

-A strong earned media strategy means your brand will appear in multiple places – media outlets that your customer knows and deems to be credible, thereby establishing your brand’s legitimacy and authority.
+A strong, earned media strategy means that your brand appears in multiple places in media outlets that your customer knows and deems to be credible, thereby establishing the legitimacy and authority of your brand.
 That builds, not just trust with your customers on the issues that matter most to them, but affinity (and revenue) too.
 Remember that people are looking for answers to real-life questions through Google and other search engines.
 If we, as marketers, create valuable, useful content to improve the lives of our customers and potential customers, results will follow.